 About Chemical Peels

-A chemical peel is a skin rejuvenation treatment that uses a topical chemical solution to blister the top layer of skin so that it peels away to promote new skin regeneration.
-Once the peeling process of the damaged layer is complete, a fresh layer of skin that looks and feels softer and younger is revealed.
-At Dermatology and Skin Cancer Surgery Center, the treatment is most commonly used on the faces of our North Texas patients, but can also be applied to the neck, chest or hands as well.
-A chemical peel is regarded as a safe and effective treatment and is used to treat a number of skin conditions such as acne, wrinkles, discoloration, rough texture, pigmentation, and other irregularities.
+A chemical peel is a skin rejuvenation treatment that uses a topical chemical solution to promote exfoliation of the top layer of skin so that it peels away.
+Once the peeling process is complete, a fresh layer of skin that looks and feels softer and appears brighter is revealed.
+At Dermatology and Skin Cancer Surgery Center, the treatment is most commonly used on the faces of our patients, but can also be applied to the neck, chest or hands.
+A chemical peel is a safe and effective treatment and is used to treat a number of skin conditions such as acne, wrinkles, discoloration, rough texture, pigmentation, and other irregularities.
 Chemical peels are applied in varying strengths depending on the patient’s aesthetic goals.
-Dr. Matthew Barrows and his team of dermatologists and medical professionals perform chemical peels at all of our Dallas area offices, including McKinney, Allen, and Rockwall.
+Dr. Matthew Barrows and his team of medical professionals perform chemical peels at all of our offices.

 "Tammi Dobbs is very attentive and sweet.
 She really listens to what you have to say always gives options in treatment rather than pushing one.
 She is by far the best dermatologist I've gone to."- L.B. / Google / Sep 01, 2015